FAWC438/FAWC438/README.md

 - 🏫 I’m studying for the master of computer science and technology of BUPT
 - 💻 My research direction is computer network
-- 👀 I’m interested in clould native
+- 👀 I’m interested in clould native, especially Observability
 - 🌱 I’m currently learning Golang and Kubernetes
 - ✍ Sometimes I write [blog](https://alrisha.cn/) to record my daiy study